shapesmusic/Shapes-Basics-Draft/world/5-playing-with-the-anchor.md

 - people will start to bring their ideas (like chords) onto this lesson.
 - it also sounds more structured. which raises the question of how much of the structure comes from the concept.
 - the sense of play is aided by structure.

+this also suggests some other ways to read the regions of overlap on the map.
+"Instruments-Imagination" can mean, as it does here at first, instruments to aid the imagination, but later, it can also become the imagination as an instrument. also, overlaps are spatially opposite to the center of a region--can you say, for example, that the overlap of Symbols and Instruments is polar to the land of Imagination proper?

 ## Resources